Features of Project Finance Overview

 Special Purpose Entities And Finite Life

-Project ownership is ordinarily held in a single-asset, ( ) with a limited life (sometimes referred to as or Special Purpose Company) formed for the express purpose of owning a project pursuant to a Project Finance transaction by the project sponsors.
+Project ownership is ordinarily held in a single-asset, (SPE) with a limited life (sometimes referred to as or Special Purpose Company) formed for the express purpose of owning a project pursuant to a Project Finance transaction by the project sponsors.
 They own only the underlying deal itself.
-In many cases, the clearly defined conclusion of the project is the transfer of the .
+In many cases, the clearly defined conclusion of the project is the transfer of the SPE.

-With ownership in anwith no credit or assets, lenders are not distracted evaluating the borrower and all underwriting is focused on the project. financing reinforces this paradigm.
+With ownership in an SPE with no credit or assets, lenders are not distracted evaluating the borrower and all underwriting is focused on the project.reinforces this paradigm.
 The lender will more thoroughly examine the feasibility of the project.
 In extreme cases, if the lender is not satisfied that the project is sufficient to repay the loan, they may require some level of limited recourse from the sponsors or investors.

 Cash Flow Applied to Debt Service

-Again, due to theand financing, loan documents will typically contain a contractual obligation to apply excess cash flow from the project to debt service.
+Again, due to the SPE and non-recourse financing, loan documents will typically contain a contractual obligation to apply excess cash flow from the project to debt service.
 Thus, any excess cash flow applied in this manner will accelerate loan amortization and reduce the lender’s risk exposure.

 Cost of Financing

-Project finance is generally a more expensive financing structure than are typical corporate finance options.
+One of the most common features of project finance is it is generally a more expensive financing structure than is typical corporate finance options.
 Further, project finance involves the use of highly-specialized financial structures which also drives costs higher and liquidity lower.
 Margins for project financings usually include premiums for emerging market risk and political risks because so many projects are located in high-risk countries.
 Emerging market political risk insurance is commonly factored into overall costs.

 Dublin · Hong Kong · Johannesburg · London · Prague · Sydney · Vancouver · Washington DC · Zurich